-- 2.1 We strive to provide a safe and caring environment where everybody can learn and develop free from anxiety.
-We celebrate the individual and challenge all discriminatory behaviour; no-one will receive less favourable treatment on the grounds of a protected characteristic. - 2.2 Pupils will learn the difference between acceptable and unacceptable behaviour, will take responsibility for their actions and be supported in restoring relationships with others. - 2.3 Adults will take a consistent and measured approach towards bullying, modelling the positive behaviour we expect from children.
+- 2.1 We strive to provide a safe and secure environment where everybody can learn and develop free from anxiety.
+We celebrate the individual and challenge all discriminatory behaviour; no-one will receive less favourable treatment on the grounds of a protected characteristic. - 2.2 Pupils will learn the difference between acceptable and unacceptable behaviour, will take responsibility for their actions and be supported in restoring relationships with others - 2.3 Adults will take a consistent and measured approach towards bullying, modelling positive behaviour that we expect from our children

-3 The Governing Body
+3 The role of the Governing Body

 - The governing body supports the Headteacher in all aspects of behaviour deemed to be bullying.
-This policy statement makes it very clear that the governing body does not allow bullying to take place in our school at any level, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately. - The governing body monitors the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
+This policy statement makes it very clear that the governing body does not allow bullying to take place in our school at any level, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately. - 3.2 The governing body monitors the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
 The governors require the Headteacher to keep accurate records of all incidents of bullying and to report to the governors about the effectiveness of school anti-bullying strategies. - The governing body will respond within ten days to any request from a parent to investigate incidents of bullying.
 In all cases, the governing body will notify the Headteacher in order that an investigation is undertaken.

-4 The Headteacher and Senior Leaders
+4 The role of the Headteacher and Senior Leaders

-- 4.1 It is the responsibility of the Headteacher to implement the school anti-bullying policy and to report to the governing body about the effectiveness of it. - 4.2 The Headteacher ensures that all members of the community know that bullying is wrong, and that it is unacceptable behaviour in this school. - 4.3 The Headteacher ensures that all staff are able to deal with incidents of bullying, at their level, and know who to ask for support. - The Headteacher sets the climate for positive behaviour and support (children who have good self-esteem / image and belong to a friendly and welcoming school are less likely to be involved in or the victim of bullying).
+- 4.1 It is the responsibility of the Headteacher to implement the school anti-bullying policy and to report to the governing body about the effectiveness of it. - 4.2 The Headteacher ensures that all members of the community know that bullying is wrong, and that it is unacceptable behaviour in this school. - 4.3 The Headteacher ensures that all staff are able to deal with incidents of bullying at their level and that they know who to ask for support as necessary. - 4.4 The Headteacher sets the climate for positive behaviour and support (children who have good self-esteem / image and belong to a friendly and welcoming school are less likely to be involved in or the victim of bullying).